Is a high-tip follow shot more accurate than a center-ball hit or draw shot?

 - The slowing drag effect of a lower-tip shot increases the effect of the sidespin, which can affect OB throw and rebound angles off rails.
 Both follow and draw shots will have the same amount of sidespin for the same amount of offset from the vertical centerline; but with a draw shot, the CB will be moving slower at the rail causing the sidespin to alter the rebound angle more.

 - With a cut shot, there is less throw (and possible cling/skid/kick) for a follow shot, as compared to a stun shot (see follow throw effects).

 Now for force follow shots, where fast speed is required, you have no option.
 The tip must be high.
 For examples, see:

 Follow shots also provide the best speed and distance control (see optimal tip height for speed control).
 Also, the “natural angle” of follow shots is very easy to judge and predict (see 30° rule for more info).
 These are the reasons for the classic saying: “Draw for show … follow for dough.“

-Now, there are some reasons follow shots might not be as accurate for some people:
+Now, there are some reasons why follow shots (or using a high tip) might not be as accurate for some people:

 - For some people it can be more difficult to judge center-ball alignment with the tip higher on the CB.

-- Some people tend to drop their elbow more with follow shots; and, often, when the elbow is dropped it is also chicken-winged out, which can cause inaccuracy (see elbow drop).
+- Some people tend to move their shoulder and drop their elbow more with follow shots to exaggerate the follow through, maybe thinking you need to help the tip push the ball more or ride up on the ball more with an above-center hit.
+And often when the elbow is dropped, it is also chicken-winged out, which can cause inaccuracy (see elbow drop).

-- Follow shots often involve softer speeds, and many people are less accurate and consistent with a softer stroke (especially if it is hesitant or decelerating).
+- Follow shots often involve slower speeds, and many people are less accurate and consistent with a softer stroke (especially if it is hesitant or decelerating).